 Some people suffer serious injuries, even at low speeds.
 How to determine fault in parking lot accidents in Baltimore can be complicated.

 A large number of cars moving in and out of parking lots makes them high-risk places for accidents.
-If you or a family member sustains an injury in a parking lot accident, you should seek the advice of an accident lawyer.
+If you or a family member sustains an injury in a parking lot accident, you should seek the advice of a Baltimore personal injury lawyer.

 In this article, Baltimore car accident lawyer Randolph Rice explains how liability is determined in a parking lot or parking garage collision in Maryland.